jimhall/TestBlog4/_posts/2021-05-20-using-kerberos-authentication-with-rad.md

 return,success,0
 ```

 - Here is how to modify per zone audit policy.
-Necessary to since I am doing
+Necessary since I am doing
 RAD auth in local zone and wanted to disambiguate what zone is being connected
-to:
+to (without this, the audit records are written to the global zone audit log
+stating the connection is from the global zone host):

 ```bash
 # auditconfig -getpolicy -t